Ayush-Phadtare/IntWork/README.md

 Write Data file is basic C code using SPI to transfer any amount of data using Winbond W25Q256F IC.
 Drawback right now is it doesnt compensate for empty spaces in a page.
+Currently working on LIFO based SPI transfer and reading of data.
+Each packet has ^+ as header and ~- as footer.
+The data while reading is first transferred page by page into a dynamic array and then parsed for packets using header and footer to locate.